-One day in March, before the Covid19 pandemic situation happened in Indonesian Borneo, Azis and Jali (two of BNF’s orangutan researchers) trekked through the Sebangau Forest in search of Gracia and the Kids (wild orangutan).
+One day in March, before the Covid19 pandemic situation happened in Indonesian Borneo, Azis and Jali (two of BNF’s orangutan researchers) trekked through the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park in search of Gracia and the Kids (wild orangutan).
 But by late afternoon none of the family could be found, so they decided to return to base camp and try to search for these elusive red apes on another day soon.

 “Hello Azis, there is an orangutan who has built a sleeping nest right next to camp.
 She is female and has a child,” said Lis, base camp’s Kitchen Coordinator.